-Catching Homelessness: A Nurse’s Story of Falling Through the Safety Net will be published August 9, 2016 by She Writes Press.
-It has been chosen to be the University of Washington Health Sciences Common Book for academic year 2016/2017.
+Catching Homelessness: A Nurse’s Story of Falling Through the Safety Net was published August 9, 2016 by She Writes Press.
+It was chosen to be the University of Washington Health Sciences Common Book for academic year 2016/2017.

 Advance praise for Catching Homelessness:

 “Catching Homelessness is a carefully researched documentary of poverty and health care woven together with an intensely personal and suspenseful memoir of a professional journey.
 Ensign is a compelling storyteller because she sees people so clearly; her characters include those who are homeless and sick, those who run health-care services, and not least herself.
 I wish every health-care professional would read this book at the start of their training, again at the start of clinical practice, and a third time after a decade of work.
 Few books do so much to humanize health care and to exemplify reflective clinical practice.”~ Arthur W. Frank, Ph.D., author of At the Will of the Body and The Wounded Storyteller